 Spring football wrapped up in April, and now there’s a less than four months until the start of the 2017 season.

-Not all of the following are looks at the best SEC football performances from the best SEC football players, but certainly the ones that might spark your interest.
-Just call the most intriguing.
+Not all of the following are observations on the best SEC football performances from the best SEC football players.
+Yet some of these might spark your interest.
+Just call them the most intriguing.

 - Week 14 college football picks … the picks of Champions